 After thanking the woman and leaving a fair donation for the poor (the Community does some wonderful work in this field), I started exploring the church of Sant’Egidio.
 Since this is just a small church without any real treasures, my visit was a short one.
 In the Middle Ages, there were actually two churches at this location.
 The church of San Lorenzo in Ianicolo, from before 1123, stood a little to the south of the present church, very close to the large basilica of Santa Maria in Trastevere.
 The other church was the San Biagio in Trastevere, also in existence by 1123, which occupied the site of the present church.
 The former church was restored in 1610, rededicated to Saint Aegidius the Hermit (Saint Giles in English; see below) and then given to a community of Discalced (i.e. shoeless) Carmelite nuns.
 The latter church was transferred to a cobblers guild in the mid-1500s and renamed Santi Crispino e Crispiniano.
 Tradition claims that these two saints were martyred during Diocletianus’ persecutions at the end of the third century.
 Since they were shoemakers themselves, they later became the patron saints of people with this profession.

 The Carmelite nuns of Sant’Egidio later replaced the cobblers, who had to move to another church.
+Which is of course ironic: shoeless nuns expelling shoemakers!
 The nuns now had two churches, and since they needed only one, they decided to demolish the Sant’Egidio – the former San Lorenzo – and to completely rebuild the San Biagio, i.e. the medieval church rededicated to Saints Crispin and Crispinian.
 The new church was jointly dedicated to the Virgin Mary as Our Lady of Carmel and to Saint Aegidius.
 It is generally known as the Sant’Egidio, but keep in mind that the medieval church of Sant’Egidio stood a little to the south of the present Sant’Egidio.
 The simple facade of the church mentions the year 1630 (MDCXXX) and this is likely the year in which the new church was completed.
 The facade also features two columns, symbols of the well-known Colonna family.
 The Carmelite nuns also had their convent here, while the Carmelite friars of Santa Maria della Scala had theirs just a little to the north.
 The nuns’ convent now accommodates the Museo di Roma in Trastevere.

 The church is co-dedicated to Saint Aegidius, also known as Saint Giles in the English-speaking world.
 He was a hermit from Greece, who lived in the seventh and eighth century.
 He later moved to Southern France, where he lived in a forest.
 According to legend, a hind allowed him to drink her milk.
 When the King of the Goths – more likely: of the Franks – and his hunters discovered the hind and shot an arrow at it, Saint Giles protected the animal with his hand.
 The king was much impressed with Giles and donated a piece of land to him.
 The saint built a monastery there and has been venerated as a protector of the weak and the poor ever since.